 Academic Letter: Full time high school students who have earned a 3.30 GPA or greater for two (2) consecutive semesters will receive an academic letter.
-After a student has received the initial academic letter the student will receive the academic letter bar for the consecutive semesters the student earns a 3.30 or greater GPA.
-Generally, the Academic Letter will be awarded during the fall of each school year.
+After a student has received the initial academic letter, the student will receive the academic letter bar for the consecutive semesters in which a student earns a 3.30 or greater GPA.
+Generally, the Academic Letter will be awarded in the fall of each school year.